Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/policies/index.md

 ---
 title: Setting policies for your enterprise
-intro: 'You can set policies in {% data variables.product.product_name %} to reduce risk and increase quality.'
+intro: "You can set policies in {% data variables.product.product_name %} to reduce risk and increase quality."
 redirect_from:
   - /enterprise/admin/developer-workflow
   - /enterprise/admin/policies
 versions:
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Enterprise
 children: